What does it take to get a pharmacy degree from UGA?

 Is UGA one of the top pharmacy schools?

-According the most recent U.S. News & World Report, UGA is one of the top pharmacy schools in the country, ranked at #24.
-It is ranked highly for its stellar accreditation, research, faculty and academic programs.
+According the most recent U.S. News & World Report, UGA is one of the top pharmacy schools in the country, ranked at #15.
+It is ranked highly for its research opportunities, and faculty.

 What is the outlook for a pharmacist who graduates from UGA?